microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/identityuserflowattribute-update.md

 Namespace: microsoft.graph

-Update the properties of a [identityUserFlowAttribute](../resources/identityuserflowattribute.md) object.
-Only custom user flow attributes can be updated.
+Update the properties of a custom [identityUserFlowAttribute](../resources/identityuserflowattribute.md) object.

 ## Permissions